In the greenhouse at Komang School – image credit – Nyima Bhuti

 In 2021 we sponsored the building of this greenhouse for Karang School.

-The greenhouse at Saldang is a tremendous asset to both the school and the village.
-It provides better food security by extending the growing season and improving the quality of fresh vegetables for the student lunches and staff meals.
-In winter, a monk from the monastery holds classes for students to learn about their Tibetan history and culture.
-The greenhouse is providing them with a warm and bright classroom on sunny winter days!
+The greenhouse at Saldang has become a tremendous asset for both the school and the village.
+By extending the short growing season, it strengthens food security and provides fresh, nutritious vegetables for student lunches and staff meals.
+In winter, when the cold is severe, the greenhouse transforms into a warm, sunlit space.
+There, a monk from the local monastery teaches the children about their Tibetan history and culture.

 gallery images courtesy of Pema Wangyal Lama – Saldang School